 The Hiddenness of Divinity

-The terms 'divinity' and 'the divine' often imply or refer to gods or deities, but in certain cultural contexts it can mean something different.
-Below, I offer a quote or two reflective of this fact, and then quotes regarding hiddenness.
+The terms 'divinity' and 'the divine' often imply or refer to gods or deities, but in disparate cultural contexts it can mean something different.

 From the Wikipedia entry on the divine: "